 Final Archaeology Watching Brief Report

-5.4.7 A draft final report was submitted to AMO for comments during the reporting month.
+5.4.7 A draft final report was submitted to AMO for comments during the previous reporting month and comment from AMO was received in early June 2007.
+Final report is under preparation for submission.

 5.5 Land Contamination